 Shark cartilage is made from powdered shark skeleton.
 Sharks have no true bone.
 Their

 skeletons are made of cartilage.
 Shark cartilage is white.
-It has a fishy odor and
+It may have an unpleasant

 It has been said to help prevent or treat cancer.
-But studies haven’t found any support
+But studies have had mixed results

 Medically valid uses